Workflow-Manager-admin/digital-id-card-manager-04b007d0/id_backend_api/README.md

 Flask-based REST API for managing users, authentication, and Digital ID card data.
 Interfaces with a PostgreSQL database and is designed to be consumed by a React frontend.

+## 🚀 Features

+- User registration & login (no roles, no RBAC)
+- CRUD endpoints for digital ID card "holders" and individual ID cards
+- API to link/unlink a unique card number to a holder profile
+- JWT-based authentication (all authenticated users are equal—no admin/RBAC)
+- OpenAPI/Swagger docs (`/docs`)
+- PostgreSQL DB integration, `.env` and migration script included

 ---

 > **Note:** This backend supports **generic user authentication only**—there are no user roles, no role-based access control (RBAC), and no privilege levels.
 All users, once authenticated, have identical access to all features provided by the backend.
 All authentication endpoints (signup/login) treat users generically, with no role or permission differentiation.
 Any earlier references to roles or authorization logic have been fully removed.